RevoFitness/revoMap/README.md

-# OKMG CLIENT SIMPLE MAP
+# REVO FITNESS CLIENT SIMPLE MAP

   - This repo has been created to serve client websites that are limited to a requirement of **x1** map location.
   ### Deployment